 9.3.
 The instructions shall specify if consumable reagents have to be replenished by the vehicle driver between normal maintenance intervals.
 They shall indicate how the vehicle driver should replenish the reagent tank.
 The information shall also indicate a likely rate of reagent consumption for that type of vehicle and how often it should be replenished.

 9.4.
-The instructions shall specify that use of, and replenishing of, a required reagent of the correct specifications is mandatory for the vehicle to comply certificate of conformity.
+The instructions shall specify that use of, and replenishing of, a required reagent of the correct specifications is mandatory for the vehicle to comply with its certificate of conformity.

 9.5.
 The instructions shall state that it may be a criminal offence to use a vehicle that does not consume any reagent if it is required for the reduction of emissions.